Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

-Here we would like to emphasize the key difference between 6-leg and 8-leg cylinders.
-As width increases, the small hole pockets could be crossed by bands with both $k_y=0$ and non-zero $k_y$ such that the system starts to approach to the 2D limit when more and more bands cross the Fermi level.
-This condition is satisfied on the 8-leg systems which we have studied.
-As a consequence, we start to observe the 2D-like behavior in such system, e.g. the density profile shows a tendency to restore the $C_6$ rotation symmetry of the 2D lattice on the eight-leg cylinders although the system explicitly breaks the $C_6$ symmetry.
+Here we would like to emphasize the key importance of 8-leg cylinder.
+As the cylinders respects translation symmetry along $y$, $k_y=2\pi\frac{n_y}{L_y}$ with integer $n_y \in (-\frac{L_y}{2},\frac{L_y}{2}]$ is a good quantum number; $k_y$ can be employed to label bands and the total number of $k_y$ bands is $L_y$.
+As width increases, the small Fermi pockets could be crossed by $k_y$ bands with both $k_y=0$ and non-zero $k_y$ such that the system starts to approach to the 2D limit when more and more $k_y$ bands cross the Fermi level.
+This condition is satisfied on the 8-leg systems which is studied in the present work.
+As a consequence, we start to observe the 2D-like behavior in such system, e.g. the density profile shows a tendency to restore the $C_6$ rotation symmetry of the 2D lattice on the eight-leg cylinders although the 8-leg cylinder still slightly breaks the $C_6$ symmetry.
 Remarkably, our DMRG study shows that the spatial oscillation of the pair-pair correlation function is still robust on 8-leg cylinders with moderate interaction and there are the pronounced peaks around $\pm 2K$ points.
 These numerical evidences indicate that the PDW ordering could persist in the minimal model Eq. (\ref{Eq:Ham}) even when it starts to approach 2D with 2D-like FS.
 The quantum phase diagram of the doped 2D spinless model obtained from our DMRG study is sketched in Fig. \ref{Fig:phasediagram}(c).

-{\bf PDW on six-leg cylinders: } The nature of the possible SC ordering in the minimal $t$-$V_1$-$V_2$ model in Eq. (\ref{Eq:Ham}) is investigated by equal-time pair-pair correlations defined as
+{\bf PDW on six-leg cylinders: } Possible SC ordering in the $t$-$V_1$-$V_2$ model in Eq. (\ref{Eq:Ham}) can be characterized by equal-time pair-pair correlations defined as